Wyoming

 Wyoming’s identity has been redefined in recent years by the immense popularity of TV shows such as Yellowstone, which highlight ranch life, Western values, and the high-stakes drama of the modern cowboy lifestyle.
 However, beyond the entertainment value, could fictional dramas like Yellowstone be subtly influencing Wyoming’s real-life sports betting economy?

-There’s a growing case to say yes, particularly in regard to tourism-driven betting activity and increased interest in Western-themed sports.
+There’s a growing case to say yes, particularly regarding tourism-driven betting activity and increased interest in Western-themed sports.
 Since Yellowstone aired, Wyoming has experienced spikes in national park tourism, attracting more out-of-state visitors who may place wagers during their stay.
 Even modest conversion rates, around 5–10% of Yellowstone visitors using mobile sportsbooks, could translate to thousands of new users and millions in additional handle each tourist season.

 Cowboy poetry slam showdowns: Betting on rhymes, applause, and audience favorites